RogerTerrazas/UTCIS/README.md

 <h3>This tool is used to collect course information from the UT Course Instructor Survey website. (https://utdirect.utexas.edu/ctl/ecis/results/search.WBX)</h3>
 <h3>The tool is able to search for classes by professor or by the course name.
 The output will be an excel sheet with all the data collected.</h3>

-Installation: (Java 8 Runtime Environment or greater required) (If you do not have the .jar file yet, make sure to compile the java packages in the src folder into a jar executable)
+Installation: (Java 8 Runtime Environment or greater required from:https://java.com/en/download/) (If you do not have the .jar file yet, make sure to compile the java packages in the src folder into a jar executable.
+Also make sure to have the Java 8 SDK installed on your device from: https://www.oracle.com/java/technologies/javase-jdk8-downloads.html)
 1. To install UTCIS, simply drag and drop the UTCIS.jar file to the desired run location.
-2. Then, download chromedriver.exe from the following locations (stable release): http://chromedriver.chromium.org/
+2. Then, download chromedriver.exe from the following locations (stable release specific to your operating system): http://chromedriver.chromium.org/

 3. Unzip the file if need be and place the driver in a known place on your computer.